michaelfranzl/gcode-machine/README.md

 ![Unit tests on master branch](https://github.com/michaelfranzl/gcode_machine/actions/workflows/test.yml/badge.svg?branch=master)

-Python3 module containing a class that emulates a simple CNC state machine that can be used for pre-processing and for realtime streaming of G-code to CNC controllers.
+CNC controller state machine for parsing and pre-processing of G-code, implemented as a Python 3 class.

-I split it off my project [gerbil](https://github.com/michaelfranzl/gerbil) to make it generally usable.
+I split it off my project [grbl-streamer](https://github.com/michaelfranzl/grbl-streamer) to make it generally usable.

-This machine is completely unit tested and was also successfully tested by realtime processing G-code for my wood-milling CNC machine.
+This machine is completely unit tested and was also successfully tested by realtime processing of G-code for my wood-milling CNC machine.

 ## Features